ShariqNauman/ai-web-scraper/README.md

     The script will output the cleaned text content of the website, removing unnecessary sections such as navigation, footer, and more.

+4. **Google API Processing (If Enabled)**:

+    If the script is set to use Google services, the extracted content may be processed further (e.g., language translation, sentiment analysis).

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.